Graham Phillips (blogger): 2014–2021

 In March 2014, living in Odesa, Phillips drove to Crimea, as Russia took control of the peninsula.
 Phillips wrote an article for Politico magazine, writing that most of the people he had spoken to in Crimea supported Russia.
 Phillips then went to work part-time for RT as a reporter in Donbas in April 2014, covering the Russo-Ukrainian War, after multiple RT crews were denied entry into Ukraine.
-Phillips said at this time, that although he was working as a freelancer / stringer for RT, his priority was developing his own YouTube channel.
+Phillips said at this time, that although he was working as a freelancer and stringer for RT, his priority was developing his own YouTube channel.
 Phillips often reported from Crimea in the years after the 2014 Russian annexation.